 "Through the mystic arts we harness energy and shape reality."

-That energy can be channeled into objects, granting them mystical power — the classic example being the Cloak of Levitation.
-Likewise, some beings seem able to reach across the dimensional barriers and channel their energy into people, neatly explaining the Ghost Rider curse in Agents of S.H.I.E.L.D..
-Worse still, it's entirely possible that some creatures from the other dimensions can actually step into our own, possessing the body of a human; this would fit with the Hand's Black Sky, dismissed as a "thing" and "not a child".
+In some cases, where the power is too great to be maintained, sorcerers can plant that power within objects known as "relics."
+This grants these objects mystical power — the classic example being the Cloak of Levitation.
+Likewise, some beings seem able to reach across the dimensional barriers and channel their energy into people, neatly explaining the Ghost Rider curse in Agents of S.H.I.E.L.D.

-Over in the comics, Marvel's recently taken some pretty drastic steps to reduce the potential deus ex machina problem.
-In his New Avengers run, Jonathan Hickman established that there's a cost to magic; the more power you wield, the greater the cost.
 Jason Aaron has developed this in his current Doctor Strange series.
-He's revealed that Wong secretly established a group of monks who chose to carry the cost for Strange, while the physical pain Strange experienced has been banished - and has, in fact, become a deadly new entity in and of itself.
+He's revealed that Wong secretly established a group of monks who chose to carry the cost for Strange, while the physical pain Strange experienced has, in fact, become a deadly new entity in and of itself.

 Where Do We Go From Here?

-Marvel's now working in a smart retcon that magic has been there all along.
-It's pretty certain that Thor: Ragnarok will embrace the mystical aspect of the Nine Realms in a way even Thor: The Dark World did not; we already know that we'll see Benedict Cumberbatch's Doctor Strange make a cameo!
-Meanwhile, Kevin Feige has indicated that Elizabeth Olsen's Scarlet Witch is in fact a sorcerer; she possesses the same powers as the Masters of the Mystic Arts, albeit in a raw and instinctive way, meaning she has far less control.
+Marvel is now working in a smart retcon that magic has been there all along.
+It's pretty certain that Thor: Ragnarok will embrace the mystical aspect of the Nine Realms in a way even Thor: The Dark World did not.
+Meanwhile, MCU mastermind Kevin Feige has indicated that Elizabeth Olsen's Scarlet Witch is in fact a sorcerer; she possesses the same powers as the Masters of the Mystic Arts, albeit in a raw and instinctive way, meaning she has far less control.